Scala (programming language): Syntactic flexibility

 By themselves, these may seem like questionable choices, but collectively they serve the purpose of allowing domain-specific languages to be defined in Scala without needing to extend the compiler.
 For example, Erlang's special syntax for sending a message to an actor, i.e. actor ! message can be (and is) implemented in a Scala library without needing language extensions.

 Unified type system

-Java makes a sharp distinction between primitive types (e.g. int and boolean) and reference types (any class).
+Java makes a sharp distinction between primitive data types (e.g., int and boolean) and reference data types (any class).
 Only reference types are part of the inheritance scheme, deriving from java.lang.Object.
 In Scala, all types inherit from a top-level class Any, whose immediate children are AnyVal (value types, such as Int and Boolean) and AnyRef (reference types, as in Java).
-This means that the Java distinction between primitive types and boxed types (e.g. int vs. Integer) is not present in Scala; boxing and unboxing is completely transparent to the user.
-Scala 2.10 allows for new value types to be defined by the user.
+This means that the Java distinction between primitive types and boxed types (e.g. int vs. Integer) is not present in Scala; boxing and unboxing is fully transparent to users.
+Scala 2.10 allows new value types to be user-defined.